 When a replica is required, the integration splits the BC pair.
 To ensure data consistency, the CA pair status is checked before the BC pair split is executed.
 This ensures that all data from the Main Control Unit is in the Remote Control Unit.

-Figure 3-6 CA+BC Configuration in a Cluster
+Figure 15 CA+BC Configuration in a cluster

-For more information about cluster configurations, see the HP OpenView Storage Data Protector Zero Downtime Backup Administrator's Guide.
+For more information about cluster configurations, see the HP Data Protector zero downtime backup administrator's quide.